f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Troubleshooting SNMP
 ====================

-There are SNMP logs for the system controllers and within each chassis partition.
-SNMP information is captured in the **snmp.log** located within the **log/confd** directory of the system controller.
+There are SNMP logs in the system controllers and within each chassis partition.
+SNMP information is captured in the **snmp.log** located within the **log/confd** directory of the system controller, and in the **/log** directory in the chassis partition.
 Below is an example using the system contoller F5OS CLI to view the SNMP logs.

 **Note: The CLI and webUI abstract the full paths for logs so that they are easier to find; if using root access to the bash shell, then the full path to the system controller SNMP logs is **/var/confd/log/snmp.log**.